-C. A replacement plan is required for public transportation projects that involve new roads or roads expanded solely for additional traffic capacity lanes.

-D. A replacement plan is not required for individual public road projects that impact wetlands for the repair, rehabilitation, reconstruction, or replacement of a currently serviceable existing state, city, county, or town public road necessary, as determined by the public road authority, to meet state or federal design or safety standards or requirements.
-This item only applies to authorities for public road projects that:

-(1) minimize impacts associated with the project and consider replacing important site-specific wetland functions on site; and changes or addenda, to the board's designated banking administrator, the technical evaluation panel, the commissioner, and members of the public requesting a copy:
+- C. A replacement plan is required for public transportation projects that involve new roads or roads expanded solely for additional traffic capacity lanes. - D. A replacement plan is not required for individual public road projects that impact wetlands for the repair, rehabilitation, reconstruction, or replacement of a currently serviceable existing state, city, county, or town public road necessary, as determined by the public road authority, to meet state or federal design or safety standards or requirements.
+This item only applies to authorities for public road projects that: - (1) minimize impacts associated with the project and consider replacing important site-specific wetland functions on site; and - (2) provide project-specific plans and information, including project locations, wetland boundaries, amount and type of wetlands impacted, demonstration of impact minimization, and any changes or addenda, to the board's designated banking administrator, the technical evaluation panel, the commissioner, and members of the public requesting a copy: